composablesys/collabs/demos/server/README.md

 The port can be configured with the PORT environment variable.
 It defaults to 3000.

+The linked demos use that server to collaborate, but you can also follow the instructions to run in Matrix widgets.
+(To load Matrix widgets from a localhost server, you'll need to start it in HTTPS mode: `npm start -- --https`.
+Note that other clients will only be able to load the widget if they can connect to the server at the same address---if it's a localhost address, all clients need to be on the same machine).

 ### `npm run clean`

 Delete `dist/`.